microsoft/PowerToys/README.md

 =========

 Full documentation can be found here [Wox Documentation](http://doc.getwox.com).
 This is a good place to start if you are installing Wox for the first time.
 Feel free to contribute if you want to improve, correct or translate the documentation.

+In the future, all of the documentation will be moved back to Github wiki.

 Discussion
 =========